Blog #213~Back to School Tips for Special Needs Parents

 5 Back to School Tips for Special Needs Parents:

 1. Look over your child’s IEP (Individualized Education Plan) before school begins.
 The IEP outlines academic and functional goals, supports needed, accommodations and services.
 Reach out to your child’s case manager/IEP coordinator or Support Teacher, and ask specifically how these will be implemented, and how data will be tracked.
 If there is a Behavior Support Plan (BSP), review it, and make sure that all staff members working with your child have as well.
 Note anything that might need to be tweaked in both plans, and share with the school staff.
+Summer and holiday breaks can often lead to regression in behaviors that may need to be addressed.

 2. Arrange a visit to the classroom before school begins.
 Provide a profile/resume sheet about your child for the staff, containing any information that will help them understand their likes, dislikes, behavior and communication concerns.
 Look for visual supports and a schedule posted in the classroom to enhance learning and understanding.
 You can request that a social story (pictures or video); be made of the settings that your child will be in at school, (classroom, lunch room, gym, sensory area, etc.).
 It also helps to include pictures of support staff and classroom peers (if possible), in the social story.
 If a child with autism can see it in picture and/or written form, they will better understand it.
 Visual supports, social stories and schedules all act as blueprints to help your child navigate their day.
 This will help them understand what is expected and occur, leading to reduced anxiety levels for your child.
 The support teacher/ case manager can make these for you to read with your child before school starts.